Review by Lee Bursten

 Lee Bursten is the author of the Zodiac Tarot, the Gay Tarot, the Universal Marseille Tarot Companion, and the Tarot of Dreams Guidebook, and is particularly proud of his appearance in the Quantum Tarot as the Knights of Wands and Swords.

-See card images from the Le Millenaire Tarot de Marseilles
+See sample card images from the Le Millenaire Tarot de Marseilles

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images